emsmccoy/nodepop/README.md

 # NODEPOP
-API for a second hand ads portal, created using Express, Node.js and mongoDB.
+API for a second hand ads website, created using Express, Node.js and mongoDB.
 Relatable actions: edit, delete and filter ads.

 ## Install dependencies